auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 secure tag obfuscation attack by Eve must incorporate some form of Homomorphic Encryption to prevent Craig from observing those memory replays.

-If you can pass messages, then there must be some kind of transmission medium.
+If you can pass messages, then there must be some kind of transmission medium, in this case it is the mathematics of cryptography and game theory.
 Though in late 2020 I had some insights that lead to the vaguest conceptions that it should be possible to improve the service provided by "Have I Been Pwned" by insourcing it[^have-i-been-pwned], my eureka moment came shortly after writing about the novel queueing disciplines exhibited by Joe Taylor's WSJT suite of amateur radio protocols.

 The unexpected insight I was starting from was "Write it down.
 Make it real", which I implicitly understood as "Writing something down [in the cryptoacoustic transmission medium] makes it real [in that medium], now write this idea down and make it real."
 I was missing the phrases in brackets with only the vaguest conception that I needed to create them to flesh out my concept.
 I had a clear understanding of what I needed to do, but I lacked the language to describe it and was highly uncertain of any details.